When Life Doesn't Give Advance Notice

 Keeping the Lights On—Literally and Otherwise

-There's a kind of work no one applauds—the work of keeping a home running.
-Support helps carry those quiet costs that make stability possibl…
+There is a kind of work no one applauds—the work of keeping a home running.
+This Support Note reflects on utilities, repairs, household stab…

 Working Through Tension